jeremywicaksana/sbocs/README.md

 # Requirements
 - Using any kind of IDE (Intellij recommended)
 - Using JDK version 17
-- ensure maven is installed properly
+- ensure maven is installed properly (recommended, using apache-maven-3.9.7)

 # How to use the application
 1. Try to ensure the java folder under test is marked as test source